makspaderin/vue-workshop/README.md

 > It is possible to add a custom renderer for other types of content, too.
 More information about renderers can be found in the material API documentation.

-Altering the navigation page can be done by editing the `CloubiThemeMenu`-component or setting a custom renderer in the `src/script.js`.
+Altering the navigation page can be done by editing the `CloubiThemeMenu`-component or setting a custom renderer in [src/script.js](https://github.com/ubiikkiltd/cloubi2-default-product-theme-vue/blob/master/src/script.js).

 ### What is the EventBus object?